perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

     would be noticeably slower with `FULL_SEARCH` enabled than with it disabled.
 Leave it disabled if you expect to manage a lot of documents.
-Your users can always manually prepend the wildcard character (â%â) to the front of search queries if they want a substring search.
+Your users can always manually prepend the wildcard character (“%”) to the front of search queries if they want a substring search.

 [`ALLOW_WORKFLOW_TRANSFER`]{#allowworkflowtransfer}